 This leaflet is about how viruses can affect your skin.
 It will cover the common things that you are likely to see in you and your children.

 Which conditions you can catch?

 There are some viral skin infections that you catch by touching someone else.
 Chickenpox is a common example (although you can also catch chickenpox through the air).
 Molluscum contagiosum and herpes simplex are probably the other most common examples we see in the UK.
 In the farming community there is something called 'orf'.
-Find out more about the causes of viral skin infections.

 Which conditions cause a rash to come out all over?